 Refer to the Test Tools page for important information about the on-screen calculator, keyboard shortcuts, and laminated note booklet and marker pen.

-If you need a break to take medication or to use the toilets, please raise your hand to notify the invigilator.
-The test cannot be paused and will continue running - you will lose time whilst out of the test room.
-You are advised to take any breaks between subtests to limit the impact on test time.
+If you need a break to take medication or to use the toilets, raise your hand to notify the invigilator.
+The test cannot be paused; you will lose time when out of the room.
+Take breaks between subtests to limit impact on test time.

 This video shows what to expect at the test centre.
 Note that UCAT ANZ candidates receive their results in their Pearson VUE account within 24 hours of their test sitting, not when they leave the test centre as depicted here.

 Please refer to the information below which covers the steps you should take if there is a problem during your test.

 Candidates are provided with a copy of the UCAT ANZ Examination Rules to read prior to testing.
 This document advises that if you experience issues that affect your test, you must notify the invigilator immediately by raising your hand so the matter can be addressed.

 - In attending to test you are declaring you are fit to test.
 For further details please read our Fit to test policy.